ai-on-gke/website/site/content/docs/tutorials/security/llama-firewall/_index.md

 ### Clone the repository

-Clone the repository with our guides and cd to the Llama Guard tutorial directory by running these commands:
+Clone the repository with our guides and cd to the LlamaFirewall tutorial directory by running these commands:

 ```
 git clone https://github.com/ai-on-gke/tutorials-and-examples.git
-cd tutorials-and-examples/security/llama-guard/
+cd tutorials-and-examples/security/llama-firewall/
 ```

 ### Filesystem structure